Murasame233/Algorand-crowd-tutorial/Tutorial.md

 - claim
 - donate

-So we decide to use donate to record the donation.
+And we decide to use donate to record the donation.

 #### Code